 Printed Antennas for Wireless Communications

 As stated in the introduction, printed antennas are increasingly (prod)used.
-One company that uses such antennas for wireless communications very successfully, is sports retailer Decathlon.
-However, the antennas Decathlon uses are made by etching, instead of printing.
+Companies that use such antennas for wireless communications very successfully, are sports retailers.
+However, the antennas used are made by etching, instead of printing.
 These antennas are used for the checkout of products, but also inventory.
 It eliminates a lot of labor-intensive work, it is easier to take stock and the error margins are minimal.
 It is expected that more and more companies with large inventories will implement this as well.

 There are various technologies for such wireless communications, but by far the most common are NFC and RFID.
 Together they account for up to 98% of all printed antennas for wireless communications.
 We will briefly discuss these common technologies below: